 The other side of the issue would argue that excessive speeds place other motorists and pedestrians at risk.

-Moral considerations favor speed limits, for people’s lives are more valued than the pleasures or business interests of speed-seeking motorists.
+Moral considerations favour speed limits, for people’s lives are more valued than the pleasures or business interests of speed-seeking motorists.

 Conceptual Issues